-Background of the Study
+Background to the Study

 A family is made up of people who are related by blood, marriage or adoption, is very important to the Nigerian cultural system.
-There are two major family structures; the monogamous and polygamous family structures (Omokhodion, 1998).
-The monogamous family also is known as nuclear family, comprises of the father, mother and their unmarried children, while the polygamous or extended family structure comprises of a series of nuclear families co-habiting together (Aluko& Alfa, 1986).
+There are two major family structures; the monogamous and polygamous family structure (Omokhodion, 1998).
+The monogamous family also known as nuclear family comprise the father, mother and their unmarried children, while the polygamous or extended family structure comprise a series of nuclear families co-habiting together (Aluko& Alfa, 1986).

-The typical Nigerian family structure is based essentially based on the cultures of the family in context, however, most families practice patrilineal descent, having the patriarchal rule of residence and patricentric orientation.
-This is characterized by males becoming the head of the family, and females play sub-ordinate roles.
+The typical Nigerian family structure, is based essentially based on the cultures of the family in context, however, most families practice patrilineal descent, having patriarchal rule of residence and patricentric orientation.
+This characterized by males becoming the head of the family and females play sub-ordinate roles.
 Having a large family in Nigeria is considered a status symbol, and this feature is common to most ethnic groups in Nigeria (Omokhodion, 1996).